 People who are grieving need to be able to:

-The Bereavement Program at Dana-Farber/Brigham and Women's Cancer Center provides support to bereaved family members and friends following the death of a patient.
+The Bereavement Program at Dana-Farber/Brigham and Women's Cancer Center, part of the Department of Psychosocial Oncology and Palliative Care, provides support to bereaved family members and friends following the death of a patient.
 Bereavement support comes in a variety of forms including:

 If you'd like more information, please contact the Bereavement Program at 617-632-2490 or email firstname.lastname@example.org.